tjadams/Coding-Problems/dsalgo/README.md

 2 3  4 5
 ```
 #### Advantages
-Nodes can be weighted and prioritized according to that weight.
+* Nodes can be weighted and prioritized according to that weight.
 Weights don't necessarily have to be integers.
+* Insert/Delete always takes O(log n) time.
+Compare this with BST Insert/Delete which takes O(h) time where the height of the tree may not always be log n and you have to balance too.

 #### Disadvantages
 - Insertion & deletion aren't performed in constant time because you need to re-heapify
 - You don't really traverse a heap.
-But you could just "extract" (remove the root) and then re-heapify in a loop to continually get the k-th min or max
+But you could just "extract" (remove the root) and then re-heapify in a loop to continually get the k-th min or max.
+This would count as a O(nlogn) traversal

 #### Example usages that work uniquely well with this data structure
 - Accessing the k-th min/max in an array
 - Prioritizing things